-Knee pain during squats is a very common complaint of many lifters, leading many to stop this exercise all together.
-Fortunately, by optimizing form, many can overcome this barrier and return to squatting without knee pain!
+Knee pain during squats is a very common complaint of lifters, leading many to stop this exercise all together.
+Fortunately, by optimizing and modifying your form and programming, you can overcome this barrier and return to squatting without knee pain!

 Ensure Efficient Knee Tracking

 Now that you’ve determined that you have enough knee range of motion to perform the squat variation of your choice, you should make sure your knee is tracking optimally with both the joint above (the hip) and below (the ankle).